Suggested links

 Caffeine Addiction Statistics

-Caffeine is the world’s most widely consumed drug, commonly found in many products.
-It is safe when taken as recommended, but can affect sleep, digestion, and mental well-being.
-It is important to understand how caffeine affects different demographics to ensure safe use.
+Caffeine is the world’s most popular drug, found in many products.
+While safe in recommended doses, it can affect sleep, digestion, and mental well-being.
+It’s important to understand how caffeine impacts different ages, races, and genders to use it safely and avoid withdrawal or intoxication.

 Battling addiction and ready for treatment?
 Find Treatment Now